toasterlovin/csv_party/README.md

       column :cost_in_cents, header: "Cost in $", as: :dollars_to_cents
     end

+NOTE: when using a custom parser to parse a column, the block or method that you define has no way to reference the values from any other columns.
+So, this won't work:

+    class MyImporter < CSVParty
+      column :product, header: "Product", do |value|
+        Product.find_by(name: value)
+      end

+      column :price, header: "Price", do |value|
+        product.price = BigDecimal.new(value)  # product is not defined
+      end
+    end

+Instead, you would accomplish this in the import block:

 ## Defining Import Logic

-Once you've defined all of your columns, you define your import logic:
+Once you've defined all of your columns, you define your import logic by passing a block to the `import` DSL method.
+That block will have access to a `row` variable which provides access to all of the parsed values for your columns.
+Here's what that looks like:

     class MyImporter < CSVParty
       import do |row|
+        product = row.product
+        product.price = row.price
+        product.save
+      end
+    end

+The `row` variable also provides access to two other things:

+- The unparsed values for your columns
+- The raw CSV string for that row

+Here's how you access those:

+    class MyImporter < CSVParty
+      import do |row|
-        row.price           # access parsed values
+        row.price           # parsed value: #<BigDecimal:7f88d92cb820,'0.9E1',9(18)>
-        row.unparsed.price    # access unparsed values
+        row.unparsed.price  # unparsed value: "$9.00"
+        row.string          # raw CSV string: "USB Cable,$9.00,Box,Blue"
       end
     end